Frequently Asked Questions

 What packages and libraries are available?

-Our JupyterHub is built using the Pangeo ecosystem and ClimaKitAE, a climate data processing Python library developed by the Analytics Engine team.
+Our JupyterHub is built using the Pangeo ecosystem along with ClimaKitAE, a climate data processing Python library developed by the Analytics Engine team and Climakitaegui, a helper package that adds GUI functionality for use in our JupyterHub.

 Pangeo provides Python tools (e.g. xarray, Dask, JupyterLab) and cloud infrastructure that enables near-instantaneous access and fast data processing of large climate and other datasets used in geosciences.